 That’s not good for HighYa or for our readers.
 We’re a trusted website and we want to keep it that way.

-Extortion is Rare, But Some Business Accounts Require Money to Eliminate Bad Reviews
+Extortion Is Rare, But Some Review Websites Require Money to Eliminate Bad Reviews

 It’s not often that you’ll run across a website that asks its business customers to pay money to remove or bury bad reviews.

 Yet while these straight-out extortion schemes are rare, companies do employ other programs that require yearly or monthly payments to regulate negative reviews.

 “To our understanding, there are a number of companies that block out any ability for companies to engage with their customers’ negative reviews unless they sign up for their ‘accreditation’ program for rather substantial service fees,” HighYa co-founder Vlad Rappoport said.
 “So, it ends up being that a company will accumulate negative reviews, maybe some positive in the mix, and in order to respond and address them, they must pay money to utilize the host’s platform.”